-- 1 The extra personal budget is to be used to promote sustainable employability.
-Employees may use the extra budget for one or more of the following purposes: - a entitlement to reduction of the standard annual hours at the same salary; - b entitlement to a deposit in the life-course savings scheme; - c entitlement to buy additional pension provided the pension regulations allow it; - d entitlement to use it for development and/or training leave. - 2 The employer shall impose the fewest possible restrictions on the use of the extra personal budget.
-As far as possible, it shall be untaxed. - 3 The time needed for development financed from the extra personal budget shall be at the expense of the employee.
-However, educational leave can also be financed from the extra personal budget. - 4 The right to reduction of the standard annual hours shall be confined to the extra personal budget for the relevant year.
+- The extra personal budget is to be used to promote sustainable employability.
+Employees may use the extra budget for one or more of the following purposes: - a entitlement to reduction of the standard annual hours at the same salary; - b entitlement to a deposit in the life-course savings scheme; - c entitlement to buy additional pension provided the pension regulations allow it; - d entitlement to a contribution towards the premium for a net pension or net annuity scheme concluded by the employee as referred to in Chapter 5.3B of the Income Tax Act6; - e entitlement to use it for development and/or training leave. - The employer shall impose the fewest possible restrictions on the use of the extra personal budget.
+As far as possible, it shall be untaxed. - The time needed for development financed from the extra personal budget shall be at the expense of the employee.
+However, educational leave can also be financed from the extra personal budget. - The right to reduction of the standard annual hours shall be confined to the extra personal budget for the relevant year.
 Employees must give notice prior to a new calendar year if they wish to use all or part of the extra personal budget to reduce the standard annual hours.
-Employees who commence employment in the course of a calendar year may, when commencing employment, make agreements to use all or part of the extra personal budget that is accrued during the rest of the year to reduce the standard annual hours in that same year. - 5 The purposes for which the extra personal budget can be used will be discussed in the annual appraisal.
-Employees may consult their immediate superior on any proposed use of their extra personal budget prior to the annual appraisal, but are not required to do so. - 6 The application for and the agreements on the use of the extra personal budget shall be in writing.
+Employees who commence employment in the course of a calendar year may, when commencing employment, make agreements to use all or part of the extra personal budget that is accrued during the rest of the year to reduce the standard annual hours in that same year. - The contribution towards the premium for a net pension or net annuity scheme concluded by the employee shall be paid to the the employee subject to deduction and payment of the statutory taxes on salaries.
+The choice of this purpose relates to the contribution for the calendar year in which the employee makes that choice.
+The employee may make this choice once in each calendar year, not later than 1 November.
+For 2015, the choice can be made up until the end of the year.
+The amount of the extra personal budget used, converted to the net